-- g) Any appeal rights that the Department chooses to make available to Providers to challenge the failure of the organization to cover a service. - ii) Instructions for obtaining care in an emergency, including: - a) locations of any emergency settings and other location at which Providers and hospitals furnish Emergency Services; - b) the use of the 911-telephone system or its local equivalent; - c) what constitutes an Emergency Medical Condition and Emergency Services; - d) the fact that Prior Authorization is not required for Emergency Services; - e) the fact that the Member has a right to use any hospital or other setting for Emergency Services. - 3) The Primary Contractor must develop and implement programs for public education and prevention including behavioral health education materials and activities.
+- a.
+For DHS Fair Hearings. - i. the right to hearing. - ii. the method for obtaining a hearing. - iii. the rules that govern representation at the hearing. - b.
+The right to file Complaints and Grievances. - c.
+The requirements and timeframes for filing a Complaint or Grievance. - d.
+The availability of assistance in the filing process. - e.
+The toll-free numbers that the Member can use to file a Complaint or Grievance by phone. - f.
+The fact that, when requested by the Member, benefits will continue if the Member files a Complaint (one of the five types of Complaints that allow for continuation of benefits, as specified in Appendix H), Grievance or request for DHS Fair Hearing within the timeframes specified for filing. - g.
+Any appeal rights that the Department chooses to make available to Providers to challenge the failure of the organization to cover a service. - ii.
+Instructions for obtaining care in an emergency, including; - a. locations of any emergency settings and other location at which Providers and hospitals furnish Emergency Services; - b. the use of the 911-telephone system or its local equivalent; - c. what constitutes an Emergency Medical Condition, Emergency Services; - d. the fact that Prior Authorization is not required for Emergency Services; - e. the fact that the Member has a right to use any hospital or other setting for Emergency Services. - 3.
+The Primary Contractor and its BH-MCO must develop and implement programs for public education and prevention including behavioral health education materials and activities. - Public education programs shall focus on prevention, available services, leading causes of relapse, hospitalization and emergency department use, utilization of advance directives, and shall address initiatives which target high risk population groups. - 4.
+If the Primary Contractor and its BH-MCO use any of the terms included in Appendix DD in a written communication with a potential Member or a Member, the Primary Contractor's and BH-MCO's use of the term must be consistent with the definition included in Appendix DD.

-Public education programs shall focus on prevention, available services, leading causes of relapse, hospitalization and emergency room use, utilization of advance directives and shall address initiatives which target high risk population groups.
+E. Member Disenrollment

-- E. Member Disenrollment - 1) General Authority
+1. General Authority